DavidAK43/BCM-PROJECT/README.md

 - Rearming Hubs marked with 3D marker

 - Fast Rearming

-- Custom UI for rearming the player with valid ammunition out in the field (VRH) -
+- Custom UI for rearming the player with valid ammunition out in the field

 - Automatically flip any overturned vehicle back upright

 - lobby parameters